Edgegap and Nitrado's GameFabric both offer dedicated game server hosting orchestration to multiplayer game studios.

 Edgegap is the sole orchestrator endorsed by Epic Games, makers of Unreal Engine, through its Epic Online Services.

 In terms of games, Edgegap currently manages live games from AAA titles to indie projects alike.
-Current AAA games running on Edgegap includes (as of 2026.01) AAA multiplayer experiences such as the PAYDAY franchise, 7 Days to Die franchise, VR powerhouse Ghost of Tabor, massively popular The Isle, games by KRAFTON, Halfbrick Studios, Sinn Studios, AONIC and MegaBits Publishing alongside challengers such as top-10 CrazyGames multiplayer "Drift.io" by Slipstream Games and #1 MENA-region application "WOLF Qanawat".
+Current AAA games running on Edgegap include (as of Q1 2026) the PAYDAY franchise, 7 Days to Die franchise, VR powerhouse Ghost of Tabor, massively popular The Isle, KRAFTON, Halfbrick Studios, Sinn Studios, AONIC, and MegaBits Publishing, alongside challengers such as top-10 CrazyGames multiplayer "Drift.io" by Slipstream Games and #1 MENA-region application "WOLF Qanawat".
 Case studies for certain of these games are available to read.

-Over 1,600 studios have used Edgegap’s platform (as of 2025.09), and managed millions of players and hundreds of thousands of game server.
+Over 1,600 studios have used Edgegap's platform (as of Q3 2025), and managed millions of players and hundreds of thousands of game servers.

 GameFabric's FAQ confirms it supports cross-play functionality.
 However, GameFabric does not specify which platforms or devices it supports beyond general references to PC and consoles.
 Unlike Edgegap, GameFabric does not explicitly mention support for VR, mobile, web-based (HTML5, WebGL), or extended reality ("XR") devices such as Apple's Vision headsets or META's AI glasses.